baltov3/baltov3/README.md

 ## ℹ️ About Me

-## I am 19 years old, I graduated from Mathematics High School with a profile in software and hardware sciences!
+## I am 19 years old, I graduated from Mathematics High School with a profile in software and hardware sciences and now I am a first-year student with an informatics profile!

 - 🔭 Check out my VS Code course: [SoftUni][https://softuni.bg/]!
 - 🌱 I’m currently learning everything 🤣